Skip Ribbon Commands

 For more information see WAC 365-18-080

-Become a Long-Term Care (LTC) Ombudsman
+Become a Long-Term Care (LTC) Ombuds

 How can I become a Certified Long-Term Care (LTC) Ombudsman?

-You must meet the requirements for becoming an Ombudsman and successfully complete 32 hours of training.
+You must meet the requirements for becoming an Ombuds and successfully complete 32 hours of training.
 Potential volunteers will be asked to complete an application and background check and participate in a formal interview.
-No Ombudsman shall be or have been employed by or participated in the management of any long-term care facility, including work as a paid consultant or independent contractor, currently or within the past year.
+No Ombuds shall be or have been employed by or participated in the management of any long-term care facility, including work as a paid consultant or independent contractor, currently or within the past year.
 You must meet all of the conflict of interest criteria as set forth in WAC-365-18-040

 How can I get more information?

-For more information on the Washington State Ombudsman Program, please visit the Washington State Long-Term Care Ombudsman website.
+For more information on the Washington State Ombuds Program, please visit the Washington State Long-Term Care Ombuds website.